Josh Hoffpauir – Head Coach

 Hoffpauir is a 2001 graduate of the University of Southern Mississippi where he earned a master’s degree in coaching and sports administration.
 He and his wife, Khara, have two children Zach and Zoey.

-Kyle Lindsey – Assistant Coach
+Kyle Lindsey – Associate Head Coach

 The Purvis native was a standout right hander for the 2007-2008 Pearl River squads leading the Wildcats to a MACJC South Division title and MACJC State and NJCAA Regional Runner-ups.
 He earned first team NJCAA All-American honors as a sophomore.
 Besides his All-American accolades, Lindsey was also the national Division II strikeout leader his sophomore season.
 During his career at Pearl River CC, Lindsey set a career record for wins (19) and a single season record in strikeouts (106).